MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/train-score-using-python-in-tsql.md

 2. Copy in the following code to create a new stored procedure.

    When executed, this procedure calls [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) to start a Python session.

-The output will be a trained model, using the Python **scikit-learn** library for the machine learning algorithm.
+   Inputs needed by your Python code are passed as input parameters on this stored procedure.
+Output will be a trained model, based on the Python **scikit-learn** library for the machine learning algorithm.

    This code uses [**pickle**](https://docs.python.org/2/library/pickle.html) to serialize the model.
 The model will be trained using data from columns 0 through 4 from the **iris_data** table.

    The parameters you see in the second part of the procedure articulate data inputs and model outputs.
+As much as possible, you want the Python code running in a stored procedure to have clearly defined inputs and outputs that map to stored procedure inputs and outputs passed in at run time.

     ```sql
     CREATE PROCEDURE generate_iris_model (@trained_model varbinary(max) OUTPUT)